 Lane’s Sazerac Cocktail Recipe Secret #2: Recently, I started experimenting with orange peel instead of lemon peel, and I like the very subtle flavor the orange peel adds.
 Lemon peel is traditional, but try both and see which you prefer.
 Whether lemon or orange, you need good quality fruit to harvest the peel from.

 Gather your ingredients and get ready to build a fabulous Sazerac.
 Everything should be at hand and ready to grab except the frozen glass, which I leave in the freezer until the last possible moment.

 Step 1 – In the unfrozen Old Fashioned glass, add one teaspoon of your simple syrup, three dashes of Peychaud’s Bitters, and two ounces of Sazerac Rye Whiskey.
-I use Sazerac Rye 6YO (SPAR did the package), but their Antique Collection Sazerac Rye 18YO, winner of American Whiskey of the Year (SPAR did this package, too), makes a Sazerac to die for.
+I use Sazerac Rye 6YO (SPAR did the package), but their Antique Collection Sazerac Rye 18YO, the winner of American Whiskey of the Year (SPAR did this package, too), makes a Sazerac to die for.
 However, you may have to arrange bank financing to buy a bottle of the 18YO, assuming you can even find it.
 It is usually released in October and gone before the end of the month.
 If you want a bottle, make friends with your local liquor store owner.
 (You might want to consider bribing them.)
 And expect to pay above MSRP.
 It is that good and that popular.